 When all of the liquid has absorbed and the grits are quite thick, but the grains are tender, remove from heat.
 Stir in the parmesan cheese and pepper.
 Taste, then add salt.
 I usually add 1 full teaspoon, but you may want to start with ½ teaspoon, then taste and adjust.

-Prepare a jelly roll pan or casserole dish with parchment paper or plastic wrap, to make removing the chilled grits easier.
-Pour the grits into the pan.
 I don't have the perfect sized pan, so I use a smaller 2-quart casserole dish and then pour the remainder into small ramekins that have been well sprayed with nonstick cooking spray.
+Chill for at least 4 hours, or overnight.

 When ready to make the grit cakes, remove from the refrigerator and lift the cheese grits out of the dish.
 At this point, you can use a round cookie cutter, a 2-inch biscuit cutter or just a small glass, if cutting into round cakes.
 I usually use a sharp knife to cut the molded grits into squares, so I don't miss any of the cheesy grit edges.